hexaredecimal/BlazingWebX/README.md

 ## Final words
 If you have made it here without raging or laughing out loud (We have to spell it for the Boomers), I would like to say thank you for taking time and looking at our project.
-The goals for the project are 1000% satirical, but there is some truth in all jokes and the truth is there is a lot of industry bias and discrimination against genz because we are not willing to break ourselves for companies that don't care about our well beings.
+The goals for the project are 1000% satirical, but there is some truth in all jokes.
+The truth is that there is a lot of industry bias and discrimination against genz because we are not willing to break ourselves for companies that don't care about our well beings.
+Sorry boomers and GenX but we have seen throught the BS.
+"Love ya'll, lol, xxx" - GenZ